thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 The *SNRe* was also used to evaluate the parameters of the algorithm.
 With a window radius of four samples, we compare the Blackman, Cosine, Hamming, Lanczos, and Welch windows types.
-The effect of window length is examined along with the convergence tolerance.
+The effect of window radius was examined along with the convergence tolerance.

 Given a convergence tolerance of 1e-5 samples, we inserted time probes in our